Key Contacts

 Training Opportunities at South West Severn

-Trainees spend the three years of their training working in the inner city clinic in Bristol, with a one year rotation to peripheral clinics such as Bath, Gloucester or Swindon to gain broader experience.
+Trainees spend the 3 years of their training working within our specialist clinics across Bristol, North Somerset (Weston General Hospital) and South Gloucestershire (Yate Medical Centre), all commutable from Bristol.
 The timing and location of these placements can be flexible to suit your training needs.

-Trainees complete two 3-month HIV inpatient placements during their training; most trainees will complete these in Bristol at Southmead Hospital, with the option to complete the second placement in a larger unit (e.g. London).
+Trainees complete HIV inpatient placements during their training; trainees will complete these at Southmead Hospital.

 Trainees are expected to attend a variety of courses, for example, those run by BHIVA (British HIV Association) and BASHH (British Association for Sexual Health and HIV).
 Trainees are also encouraged and supported to take part in service development and research, and to present findings at national and regional meetings.